 ServiceIQ supports our employer, learner and government stakeholders by advocating for workforce development.
-Our work in this area includes agreeing the six priorities for workforce development with businesses in the service sector, developing a Workforce Development Plan for the sector based around the priorities, the regional roadmaps providing a regional view and focus point for the six priorities and the sector profiles giving an overview of our ten sectors.
-ServiceIQ also has a focused approach to driving the success of Māori and Pasifika learners and improving adult literacy and numeracy skills across the service sector.
+This work includes agreeing the six priorities for workforce development with businesses in the service sector and developing a Workforce Development Plan based around these priorities.
+Regional Infographics and Roadmaps provide a regional overview and focus point for the six priorities and the Sector Profile Infographics give an overview of our ten sectors.
+ServiceIQ also has a focused approach to driving the success of Māori and Pasifika learners and improving adult Literacy and Numeracy Skills across the service sector.

 Workforce Development Framework